 The Minimum Wage Order for Farm Workers applies only to farm workers employed on farms where the total cash remuneration paid all persons employed on the farm exceeded $3,000 in the previous calendar year.

-The Minimum Wage Order for Farm Workers provides that all workers, with certain exceptions, must be paid at least $8.75 per hour.
+The Minimum Wage Order for Farm Workers provides that all workers, with certain exceptions, receive the Minimum Wage as indicated in the General Minimum Wage Rate Schedule.
 This does not include:

 The wage order permits employers to deduct specified allowances from the minimum wage for: